Reckitt Benckiser considers over $2 billion sale of Mead Johnson Greater China: sources

 They however cautioned no decision has been made and that business valuation could change due to the impact of COVID-19.

-Reckitt Benckiser did not immediately respond to a request for comment while Morgan Stanley declined to comment.
+Reckitt Benckiser and Morgan Stanley declined to comment on the strategic review.

 The group announced the strategic review in February, saying multiple options were being explored.